 You may find that friends and family who have not experienced being in a caring role themselves cannot always understand the demands and stresses of caring.
 If this is the case, it might help to reach out and connect with other carers in your position.

-To find out more about Carers Groups run by Carers First that are meeting locally in Colchester and Tendring click here.
+Find out more about Carers Groups run by Carers First that are meeting locally in Colchester and Tendring.

 A number of other organisations support carers of people with specific conditions:

-If you are caring for someone with dementia, for information about what support there is in your area click here to access he Alzheimer’s Society.
+If you are caring for someone with dementia, for information about what support there is in your area you can find out more from the Alzheimer’s Society.

-Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service; for more information on their website click here.
+Or you might prefer to contact the Alzheimer’s Society’s Dementia Connects Service.

-If you are caring for someone who has MS you might find the resources on the MS Society webpage helpful.
-Click here to access their website:
+If you are caring for someone who live with multiple sclerosis (MS) you might find the resources on the MS Society webpage helpful.